Annual Meeting 2026 and Wine Reception

 Featuring Retired Judge John Erlick, AB '75

-Please join us for our Annual Meeting and a presentation and discussion with Retired Judge John Erlick.
+Please join us for our Annual Meeting, a presentation plus Q&A with Retired Judge John Erlick AB'75, and socializing with fellow alumni.

 Annual Meeting 2026 and Wine Reception